A strong no-go theorem on the Wigner's friend paradox

-The measurement section of the experimental setup, shown in the right half of Fig.~\ref{fig:expt fig}, consists of two copies of an apparatus, one belonging to Alice and Charlie, and the other to Bob and Debbie.
+The measurement section of the experimental set-up, shown in the right half of Fig.~\ref{fig:expt fig}, consists of two copies of an apparatus, one belonging to Alice and Charlie, and the other to Bob and Debbie.
 The measurement section serves two purposes.
-The first is to perform quantum state tomography in order to characterize the generated quantum state.
-To allow tomography, the motorized mirrors are moved out of the beam paths and the measurements are carried out using the last quarter-wave plate (QWP), half-wave plate (HWP), and polarizing beam splitter (PBS) on each side.
-As part of the tomographic state reconstruction, the known unitary transformations of the first QWP and the beam displacer (BD) interferometer are accounted for, such that the quantum state straight after the fiber is obtained.
-The typical number of coincidences collected within a tomography is 22000.
-The implemented $\mu$ values are estimated by comparing the reconstructed states with the set of target states $\rho_{\mu}$, and finding the $\mu$ values that maximize the fidelity (for details, see Supplementary Information, Sec.\ E.).
+The first is to perform quantum state tomography in order to characterize the generated quantum state, as detailed in the Methods and the Supplementary Information (Sec.\ D).
+The second purpose is to perform the measurements of the four observers, Charlie, Debbie, Alice and Bob.
+The friend's projective polarization measurement result is encoded in the photon path after the QWP, HWP, and BD1.
+Alice and Bob can perform different positive-operator valued measures (POVMs) on their respective system+friend, which depend on their measurement settings and are described in the Methods.